wagtail/wagtail/docs/topics/snippets/customising.md

-(wagtailsnippets_customising)=
+(wagtailsnippets_custom_admin_views)=

-# Customising snippets
+# Customising admin views for snippets

-Additional customisations for each snippet model can be achieved through a custom {class}`~wagtail.snippets.views.snippets.SnippetViewSet` class.
+Additional customisations to the admin views for each snippet model can be achieved through a custom {class}`~wagtail.snippets.views.snippets.SnippetViewSet` class.
 This allows you to customise the listing view (e.g. adding custom columns, filters), create a custom menu item, and more.

 Before proceeding, ensure that you register the snippet model using `register_snippet` as a function instead of a decorator, as described in [](wagtailsnippets_registering).

-(wagtailsnippets_custom_admin_views)=

-## Customising snippets admin views

 For demonstration, consider the following `Member` model and a `MemberFilterSet` class: